Its-Rohzz/project-2048-game-repo/README.md

 ### - Created By:- Rohit Patange
 # Jenkins CI/CD project
 ## Host-website on Docker container Through automation with Jenkins CI/CD Pipeline
+### NOTE:- Before you do this you have to atleast basic knowledge about Docker, Ansible and Jenkins tools👍...
 ### 👻👻👻 WE WILL DO THIS PROJECT IN 5 STEPS 👻👻👻
 **👨‍💻Brif introduction of our project like whatever things we do in this project👨‍💻**